 This recipe may no longer be a quick and easy recipe for young Australian athletes, or a completely authentic and traditional Chinese recipe, BUT it is still an easy and delicious recipe that combines the best of every cookbook I’ve ever read.

-Chicken and Sweetcorn Soup
+Steph’s Chicken and Sweetcorn Soup (from Scratch)

-- 1x 420 g can creamed corn
+- 1 can creamed corn (420 gm)

-- 1 tbsp / 15 ml shaoxing cooking wine
+- 1 tbsp shao xing cooking wine

 - 1 tsp sugar